 Chuer Pan

-I obtained my MS in Robotics from Robotics Institute at Carnegie Mellon University, where I worked on robot learning for manipulation with David Held.
-Before that, I did my BASc in Engineering Science at the University of Toronto, specializing in Robotics.
+Privously, I worked on few-shot 6D object pose estimation for robot manipulation with David Held at CMU Robotics Institute.
+There I defended my MS in Robotics.
+Before that, I obtained my BASc from Engineering Science at the University of Toronto, specializing in Robotics.
 There, I worked on deep natural language processing with Frank Rudzicz at Vector Institute.
-I also worked on microfabrication for microfluidics with Eugenia Kumacheva during early exposure to research.
+During my early exposure at research, I worked on microfabrication for microfluidics with Eugenia Kumacheva at the University of Toronto.

 profile photo